Rukhiya-23/objectdetection/README.md

 Installation of reguired programming language(python latest version 3.11.2)

 # Features
-1.Real-time detection and counting of objects.
+1. Real-time detection and counting of objects.
-2.Displaying the count.
+2. Displaying the count.

 # Applications
 * security